joeyespo/grip/README.md

  * Running on http://localhost:5000/
 ```

-For more details, see the help:
+For more details and additional options, see the help:

 ```bash
 $ grip -h